 Electrical Machine Prototype.

 As SyMSpace was used in the cloud environment, it provided the user with sufficient calculation power even for extensive models and deep optimisation runs (up to 15.000 individual simulation cycles) – on demand and on pay per use basis.

 Due to the streamlined process without human data handover, Hanning could process a prototype request from design to optimisation to production data in very fast time.
 The target was to get the finished prototype within 5 working days.

 The challenge for the ISV was to improve the simulation models for interfacing with the manufacturing processes including the external suppliers of the prototype materials.

-Thanks to high performance cloud computing and simulation, in this project LCM further develops SyMSpace solution towards improved electrical drives design.
-From a business point of view this allows LCM to ensure to its end-user increased product quality, product flexibility, and reduced design to production time from more than one month to less than one week.
-With such level of innovation potential, the new solution has the potential to scale up quickly in Europe since several companies are already competing in this market.
+Thanks to high-performance cloud computing and simulation, in this project LCM further developed SyMSpace solution towards improved electrical drives design.
+From a business point of view, this allowed LCM to ensure to its end-user increased product quality, product flexibility, and reduced design to production time from more than one month to less than one week.
+With such a level of innovation potential, the new solution has the potential to scale up quickly in Europe since several companies are already competing in this market.
 A market analysis demonstrated that more than ten companies in EU (e.g. Faulhaber, Maxon, Emerson, etc.) are addressing the electrical drive design market in more than thirty application areas (automation, aerospace, automotive, consumer, etc.).
-With such a strong value proposition SyMSpace may scale up quickly being a valuable offer also for other companies in the very same segment.
-In the short term, the experiment is expected to allow LCM to increase turnover by more than 350’000 €, hire 5 more FTE and improve customer satisfaction up to 50%.
+With such a strong value proposition SyMSpace is scaling up quickly being a valuable offer also for other companies in the very same segment.
+The experiment was expected to allow LCM to increase turnover by more than 350’000 €, to hire 5 more FTE and to improve customer satisfaction up to 50%.